PoisotLab/ms_mangal_synthesis/manuscript.md

 relationships.
 This uncertainty must be measured by users of these data, especially when predicting over the "gaps" in space or climate that we have identified.
 In this paper we are not making any explicit recommendations for synthesis workflows.
-Rather we this needs to be a collective process, a collaboration between data collectors (who understand the deficiencies of these data) and data analysts (who understand the needs and assumptions of network methods).
+Rather we argue that this needs to be a collective process, a collaboration between data collectors (who understand the deficiencies of these data) and data analysts (who understand the needs and assumptions of network methods).

 One line of research that we feel can confidently be pursued lies in extrapolating the structure of ecological networks over gradients, not at the